xnd-project/libndtypes/doc/libndtypes/memory.rst

    void ndt_del(ndt_t *t);

-Deallocate a type.  *t* may be :macro:`NULL`.
+Deallocate a type.  *t* may be :c:macro:`NULL`.
 This function is meant to be used by applications directly.